burrielrush/READMEgenerator/README.md

     JavaScript

     ## Usage
-    Run index.js in command line, answer prompts to best extent, wait for README to generate
+    Run node index.js in command line, answer prompts to best extent, wait for README to generate

+    ## Testing
+    All commanc line testing can be ran on this code

     ## Installation
     Create repo, git clone from repo, install necessary packages, run index.js in command line